 Rehearsals are at 5:00 p.m.
 Wednesdays in the Handbell Room.

 The sanctuary pipe organ is a 59-rank instrument built by the Schantz Organ Company in Orrville, Ohio.
 (A rank is a set of pipes that make the same sound.
 There are 61 notes in most ranks.)

-The organ was designed specifically for the Nashville First’s sanctuary and was installed when the sanctuary was built in the late 1960s.
+The organ was designed specifically for Nashville First’s Sanctuary, and was installed when the Sanctuary was built in the late 1960s.
 This instrument consists of 3,236 pipes.
 The largest is 32 feet long and the shortest is 3/8 inch.